mariasoria/kross-hugo/exampleSite/content/about/_index.md

 ---

 My name is Maria and I was born in Valencia.
-I decided to study a degree in Engineering in Telematics inspired by my brother who was studying computering.
+I decided to study a degree in Telematics Engineering inspired by my brother who was studying computering.

 During my professional life I have worked with different programming languages such Java, Perl, Javascript or Python and used different frameworks like Spring Boot, React and Django.